Inexact Uzawa-Double Deep Ritz Method for Weak Adversarial Neural Networks: Methodology

-From $\eqref{Min_Res}$ and $ \eqref{mixed problem_cont}$, the minimal residual problem is explicitly seen to be a min–max(saddle point)problem.
-Consequently, iterative methods developed for saddle point systems, such as Uzawa-type algorithms, become natural candidates for solving .
-This observation motivates the use of Uzawa approaches in the context of minimal residual formulations
+From $\cref{Min_Res}$ and $ \cref{mixed problem_cont}$, the minimal residual problem is explicitly seen to be a min–max (saddle point) problem.
+Consequently, iterative methods developed for saddle point systems, such as Uzawa algorithms, become natural candidates for solving them.
+This observation motivates the use of Uzawa approaches in the context of minimal residual formulations.